There are quite a lot of situations that make it possible or necessary to write an infinitive verb without “to”

 OPTIONAL BARE INFINITIVES

 The to of an infinitive verb is most commonly optional when the infinitive is the second of a pair that are combined together by a suitable linking word.
-In many cases the linking word will be a conjunction, especially and:
+In most cases the linking word will be a conjunction, especially and:

 (a) To paraphrase well, one has to comprehend and (TO) REMEMBER the source text.